 A recent global survey of coaching clients by PriceWaterhouseCoopers and the Association Resource Center concluded that the mean ROI for companies investing in coaching was 7 times the initial investment, with over a quarter reporting an ROI of 10 to 49 times.

 With corporate titans such as GE, Goldman Sachs, and Google now spending more than $1 billion per year on executive coaching in the US alone it becomes clear: your training in the professional skill set of coaching can pay huge dividends for both you and your company.

-There’s a lot to consider when it comes to investing in coach training and we want to help you make the smartest investment possible.
-Download this comprehensive guidebook—and make your decision with confidence.
+There’s a lot to consider when it comes to pursuing coach training—and we want to help you make the right choice for you, and the smartest investment possible.
+Download this comprehensive guidebook, and make your decision with confidence.